 Shortly after the interview, on November 3, 1974, Doris’ body was discovered.
 She was found in a shed near de la Gauchetière and St-Urbain streets.
 She had been raped, tortured, beaten and left to die.
-Four decades later, her murder still remains unsolved.
+More than four decades later, her murder still remains unsolved.

-Doris never had the chance to find her sanctuary but her words have helped our day shelter provide refuge to women for close to 40 years.
+Doris never had the chance to find her sanctuary but her words have helped our day shelter provide refuge to women for more than 40 years.
 In honouring her memory, Chez Doris continues to offer a safe haven for women – no questions asked.
 Our doors are open to all women in need; inclusion is our motto.

 Thanks to the many generous partners in the community, the extraordinary volunteers and the staff, Chez Doris has grown over the years.
 We have developed and continue to pioneer programs and services in the hope of providing women with all the help and support they need.